-Every morning, as I arrive at work, I know that the events of my day will focus around one foundational purpose – How can I create an environment that will allow the men at our alcohol and drug treatment center to realize the power of exercise?
+Every morning, as I arrive at work, I know that the events of my day will focus on one foundational purpose: How can I create an environment that will allow the men at our alcohol and drug treatment center to realize the power of exercise?
 While this challenge can often be daunting (it is not easy to compete with a comfy couch and Monday Night Football), there are shining stories of success that both re-energize my efforts, as well as provide proof to the men that such a metamorphosis is possible.

 Brain Chemicals Have Often Been Identified with the “Runner’s High”

 Brain chemicals have often been identified with the “runner’s high” and with drug addiction.
-In his Maxim story, Frank Owen points to research on endorphins as a mood-lifting brain chemical that has it’s fair share of both proponents and critics.
-Other brain chemicals such as dopamine, serotonin, and epinephrine have also been identified in research.
+In his Maxim story, Frank Owen points to research on endorphins as a mood-lifting brain chemical that has its fair share of both proponents and critics.
+Other brain chemicals such as dopamine, serotonin, and epinephrine have also been identified in the research.

 A New Book Holds Promise for Those Struggling with Drug and Alcohol Addiction

 So, what are we to make of all of this?
-How is it that exercise helps former addicts overcome decade long addictions?
+How is it that exercise helps former addicts overcome decade-long addictions?
 Dr. John Ratey devotes a chapter of his new book SPARK: The Revolutionary New Science of Exercise and the Brain to answering just such a question.
 Ratey spends much of the chapter weaving together case studies and his ‘alternative’ approach that incorporates exercise as a form of treatment for his patients.
 He uses stories from many of his own patients who have had success overcoming their addictions with exercises ranging from Dance Dance Revolution to jump rope.
 However, the truly fascinating parts come from Ratey’s explanation of the neuroscience behind his patients’ success.

 Ratey explains, “What makes addiction such a stubborn problem is the structural changes it causes in the brain.
-Scientists now consider addiction a chronic disease because it wires in a memory that triggers reflexive behavior.”
+Scientists now consider addiction a chronic disease because it wires in a memory that triggers reflexive behaviour.”
 According to Ratey, exercise is perhaps the most powerful way to combat this structural change.
 “Exercise builds synaptic detours around the well-worn connections automatically looking for the next fix”, says Ratey.
-While this may be the most notable component in terms of addiction, exercise also has a restorative and rebalancing affect on the brain that Ratey goes on to discuss in depth.
+While this may be the most notable component in terms of addiction, exercise also has a restorative and rebalancing effect on the brain that Ratey goes on to discuss in depth.

 An Addiction Research “Giant” is Now Studying Exercise